NEMA connector: NEMA L1

 NEMA L1 series devices are single-pole plus neutral, two-wire, non-grounding devices for 125 volts single phase.
-Designs and devices for 15 amp devices (L1-15) exist.
+Designs and devices for 15-ampere devices (L1-15) exist.

 NEMA L2

 NEMA L2 series devices are two-pole, two-wire, non-grounding devices for 250 volts single-phase.
-Designs and devices for 20 amp devices (L2-20) exist.
+Designs and devices for 20-ampere devices (L2-20) exist.

 NEMA L3 and L4

-These devices would have been for 277 and 600 volt two-pole, two-wire non-grounding devices similar to the straight-blade NEMA 3 and 4 families, but were never specified by NEMA.
+These devices would have been for 277- and 600-volt two-pole, two-wire non-grounding devices similar to the straight-blade NEMA 3 and 4 families, but were never specified by NEMA.

 NEMA L5

 NEMA L5 connectors are a series of two-pole and ground locking connectors rated for 125 V. L5-30R receptacles are common at marinas that provide power to docked boats.
 They are also found on some RVs for connecting to shore power.
 RVs in the US are equipped for 120 V 30 A or 240 V 50 A service, and use a cord to connect to a receptacle at the campsite, usually on a power pedestal with one or more receptacles providing 120 V 30 A (TT30R), 240 V 50 A (14-50R), or 120 V 15/20 A (5-20R) service.
 Locking receptacles appropriate for the voltage and current are used on the RV end of the cord, along with non-locking plugs on the end connecting to the pedestal.